first-muchacho/FinSTC_test/README.md

 ### Result

 To deploy a project:
-1. download this repository for yoursel
+1. download this repository for yourself
 2. create and deploy a virtual environment
 3. run the main